jtanderson/IdentityMapping/readme.md

    - [x] (7/13) save area correctly

 ### 7/14 Meeting
-- [x] (1) Fix circle color (7/20)
-- [x] /category "@ensection"
-- [ ] (currently working on) /end page has "Next" button
+- [ ] (currently working on) /end page has "Next" button - if/else isn't working on template, maybe take @end out of template?
-- [ ] refactor survey & category pages

-### Future:
+### 7/21 Meeting:
-- [ ] **Survey questions - way to manage the Qs in DB...
-(SQL insert?
-Admin page where Admins could add in questions.) new controller, views, etc. build in data analytics
+- [ ] Admin page where Admins could add in questions (Maybe 7/21-23 project?)
+    - [ ] new controller, views, etc. build in data analytics
-(Maybe weekend project?)
-  - Add/remove survey questions...
+  - Add/remove survey questions... (to DB and then choose which ones to use?)
   - OR seed data with laravel - data that always seed (admin, user acct.) in our case, survey questions...

 ## Fixed bugs:
 - [x] create sessionCheck middleware that checks if participant has a sessId already recorded in the db.
 If not, add them to db and launch start
 - [x] "local storage" issue - Rewrite of doSubmit to AJAX?